SGalindo831/CST205-Project/README.md

 ### 2. Navigate to the Project Directory

 ### 3. Install Required Packages
+Before running the application, you need to install the necessary Python packages.
+Ensure you have Python installed, then install the packages using pip:

 pip install Flask requests Pillow opencv-python numpy

 ### 4. Run the Application
+Finally, you can start the server by running the main application file:

 python main.py

+This will start a local server, typically accessible via http://localhost:5000 in your web browser, where you can interact with the weather site.

 ## Useful Links
 - [GitHub Repository](https://github.com/SGalindo831/CST205-Project)